serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 };
 ```

-**Note:**: Please import GraphQL Schema and Resolvers after Step 3 and 4.
+Now, in your lambda function, GraphQL Schema and Resolvers will be imported ( as explained in next steps).
+Once API Gateway triggers an event, graphqlLambda function will then handled it, and response is sent back to the client.

 *Step 3: Create GraphQL Schema*

 Checkout out the complete [sample schema](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/schema.js) to build a Mini Twitter App.
-For this blog, I am going to focus on subset of the schema to keep things simple.
+For this blog, I am going to focus on a subset of the schema to keep things simple.

 ```yml
 type Query {